 The book begins when the protagonist Naomi is 12 years old.
 The start of the book itself takes a creepy turn as Naomi Bowes finds out that her father is a serial killer.
 This part of the story is told from a 12-year-old’s point of view which hammers the creepiness of it even more.
 The story then follows Naomi’s life in brief at different stages of her life until she is 16.
 This made me understand Naomi as a character and one can understand her need to remain distant and aloof from people.

-It is one of my favorite Nora Roberts book.
+It is one of my favorite Nora Roberts books.
 I like the stand-alone suspense thriller novel.
 It is a good mix of suspense, thrill, and romance.